 All eyes turned to Argentina GP race winner Khariul Pawi (Honda Team Asia) as he tried to continue his great form in the wet.
 Although many riders were unable to beat their times it was an opportunity to collect data ahead of the race tomorrow as the weather conditions may be similar for the race.

 Oettl claimed his first ever pole position with a time of 2:18.398, he finished ahead of Navarro, Enea Bastianini (Gresini Racing Moto3), Kornfeil and Fenati who was pushed down to fifth with his earlier lap time.
 Drive M7 SIC Racing Team rider Adam Norrodin who finished second in Argentina was sixth ahead of Locatelli, Jules Danilo (Ongetta-Rivacold) who was the last rider able to lap within a second of the pole position holder Oettl.

 Many of the riders who normally dominate at the front will start the race from towards the back of the grid.
-The only female in the class MH6 Laglisse rider Maria Herrera finished in twenty-seventh, and Pawi only managed to qualify in thirty-second on the grid.
+The only female in the class MH6 Laglisse rider Maria Herrera finished in 27th, and Pawi only managed to qualify in 32nd on the grid.